Analysis of the Threshold for Energy Consumption in Displacement of Random Sensors: Introduction

+Notice that $n$ sensors on the unit interval $[0,1]$ with sensing radius $r_1=\frac{1}{2n}$ and the interference distance have to move to the anchor positions to satisfy $\left(r_1,s\right)$-\textit{coverage \& interference}.
+When $r_1>\frac{1}{2n}$ and $s<\frac{1}{n}$ there are no anchors positions predetermined in advance.
+The similar remark holds for the sensors on the unit square $[0,1]^2.$

-Our theoretical results imply the expected $a$-total movement is constant and indepenendent on number of sensors for some parameters $a.$ Namely, we have the following upper bounds: \begin{itemize} \item[(i)] For the random sensors in the unit interval, when i.e. the sum of sensing area of $n$ sensors is a \textit{little bigger} then the \textit{length of unit interval}, it is possible to provide the barrier coverage in constant expected $1$-total movement. \item[(ii)] For the random sensors with identical on the unit square, when i.e. the sum of sensing area of $n$ sensors is asymptotically a \textit{little bigger} then the \textit{area of unit square}, the expected $2$-total movement to provide full area coverage is constant and independent of number of sensors.
-Obviously, this result is easily applicable to the model when the sensing area of a sensor is a circular disk of radius $r_c$ by taking circle circumscribing the square.
+Our theoretical results imply that the expected $a$-total displacement is constant and independent on number of sensors for some parameters $a.$ Namely, we have the following upper bounds: \begin{itemize} \item[(i)] For the random sensors on the unit interval, when i.e. the sum of sensing area of $n$ sensors is a \textit{little bigger} then the \textit{length of the unit interval}, it is possible to provide the full area coverage in $O(1)$ expected $a$-total displacement with $a\ge 1.$ \item[(ii)] For the random sensors on the unit square, when i.e. the sum of sensing area of $n$ sensors is asymptotically a \textit{little bigger} then the \textit{area of unit square}, the expected $a$-total displacement with $a\ge 2$ to provide full area coverage is $O(1).$ Obviously, this result is easily applicable to the model when the sensing area of a sensor is a circular disk of radius $r_c$ by taking circle circumscribing the square.
 Namely, when

-then the expected $2$-total movement to provide full area coverage is constant. \end{itemize} This \textit{constant cost} seems to be of \textit{practical importance} due to efficient monitoring against illegal trespassers.
-It is well known that the intrusion detection is an important application of wireless sensor networks.
+then the expected $2$-total displacement to provide full area coverage is constant. \end{itemize} This \textbf{constant cost} seems to be of \textbf{practical importance} due to efficient monitoring against illegal trespassers.
+It is well known that intrusion detection is an important application of wireless sensor networks.
 In this case it is necessary to ensure coverage with good communication.